/* Rambling Owl addition to remove page titles from blogs */

 Lussa Loch Lunch ....

-"Where are you going?" he asked, cheerily.
+"Where are you going?" he asked, cheerfully.

-"That's it!" declared Jo, "I'm not doing any more!"
+"That's it!" said Jo.
+"I'm not doing any more!"

-"Alright," said Bod and walked off.
+"Alright," said Bod, and walked off.

 Looking back to Saddell

-"Another hapless walker has gone into that lot and they've had enough!"
+"Another hapless walker has gone into that lot and they've had enough."

-"The noisy, next-door-neighbours drove them out."
+"The noisy next-door neighbours drove them out."

-"Yep.
-Kept having parties," answered Bod.
+"Kept having parties," confirmed Bod.

-There was a small grove of trees planted just after we had passed the cottage.
-It is known as 'Hughie's Wood', planted in memory of Hugh Macmillan (1927-1990) who was brought up in the cottage and who had worked for the Forestry Commission, creators of The Kintyre Way.
-That other residence around here was actually two residences; cottages at a place called Corrylach which were close to the shore of the impressive Lussa loch.
+There was a small grove of trees planted just after the cottage — Hughie's Wood, planted in memory of Hugh Macmillan, who was brought up in the cottage and worked for the Forestry Commission, the creators of the Kintyre Way.
+A more touching footnote to an abandoned place than it deserved, perhaps, but a touching one nonetheless.

 The pain increases ....